H3AR7B3A7/MoreSpringCourses/crypto-portfolio-oauth/README.md

 {"name":"Your Name","id":"1234567891234567"}
 ```

+*We can get the token from the authenticationResult in OAuth2AuthorizationCodeAuthenticationProvider.*

 ## OpenID Connect

 A standard of authentication built on top of OAuth 2.0.
 It consolidates best practices in a common specification